dollarshaveclub/stickybits/README.md

 If the `useStickyClasses` argument is set to `true` then even if a browser supports `position: sticky`, StickyBits will still add a `scroll` event listener to [add and remove sticky CSS Classes](#notes).
 This option is available so that CSS styles can use when StickyBits elements become sticky or stuck at the bottom of their parent.

+To provide more feature richness to the Stickybits experience, a `.js-is-sticky--change` CSS class is added after the Stickybit element is sticky for a certain duration of scroll.
+By default this duration of scrolling is the height of the Stickybit element.
+The scroll duration for when `.js-is-sticky--change` is added can be modified by providing a number for `customStickyChangeNumber` option.

 To use `useStickyClasses`:

 ```javascript